Covid-19 is changing things like working from home so much. How can you be sure that what’s being planned now will be fit for the future?

-The type and distribution of the proposed land uses will encourage residents to remain within Tudeley Village and reduce offsite journeys significantly.
+The type and distribution of the proposed land uses would encourage residents to remain within Tudeley Village and reduce offsite journeys significantly.

-Numerous community facilities including a nursery, primary school and secondary school, health, sports and leisure facilities, and heritage assets will serve residents.
+Numerous community facilities including a nursery, primary school and secondary school, health, sports and leisure facilities, and heritage assets would serve residents.

-The broad education provision – nursery, primary, secondary – will reduce the need for people to travel and will provide education-related jobs to Tudeley’s residents.
+The broad education provision – nursery, primary, secondary – would reduce the need for people to travel and would provide education-related jobs to Tudeley’s residents.

-If the cause of historic flooding in Five Oak Green and other areas is run-off, will the development of Tudeley make matters worse?
+If the cause of historic flooding in Five Oak Green and other areas is run-off, would the development of Tudeley make matters worse?

 The Estate and the design team have studied the current challenges so that the strategy for Tudeley Village not only addresses all flooding and surface water management issues that may arise from the development, but also considers ways to improve the situation for people in the surrounding local area.